tonylindeberg/pyscsp/README.md

 -- functions for computing spatial scale-space representations by spatial smoothing
-     with the discrete analogue of the Gaussian kernel or other discrete approximations of the continuous Gaussian kernel that is used for defining a Gaussian scale-space representation.
+     with the discrete analogue of the Gaussian kernel or other discrete approximations of the continuous Gaussian kernel, that is used for defining a Gaussian scale-space representation.

 -- functions for computing differential expressions in terms of scale-normalized